IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     ![](_attachments/SNOOCPLoginCommand4.png)

-### Install IBM Certificate Manager on OpenShift
+### Install IBM Certificate Manager on Red Hat OpenShift
-13. Create a file named **catalogCertManager.yaml** using a text editor and paste the following text into the file.
+13. Create a file that is named **catalogCertManager.yaml** using a text editor and paste the following text into the file.

     !!!
 Important "Formatting of the yaml file is critical!"